Alcatraz Tours from San Francisco

 Alcatraz Pier| ©Markus Lauff

-• First of all, take a jacket or a light jacket if you visit Alcatraz in summer, even if it is sunny it is usually breezy and cool on the island.
+• First of all, bring a jacket or something light to wear if you visit Alcatraz in the summer, because even when it's sunny, there's usually a strong breeze and it gets chilly on the island.

-• From the ferry there are beautiful views of the bay, San Francisco, and the Golden Gate Bridge, so you know it's going to be a perfect spot to upload a couple of Instagram stories.
+• From the ferry, there are beautiful views of the bay, San Francisco, and the Golden Gate Bridge, so you know it's going to be the perfect spot to post a couple of stories on Instagram.

-• If you want to avoid most tourists and still see Alcatraz in a nice light, go on the first ferry instead of in the afternoon.
+• If you want to avoid most of the tourists and still see Alcatraz in beautiful light, take the first ferry instead of the afternoon one.

-• Book your tickets or your combined tour in advance, as it's a very popular attraction and seats sell out quickly.
+• Book your tickets or combination tour in advance, as it is a very popular attraction and places sell out quickly.

 Other activities that may interest you